Image

 A few kind and gentle reminders:

+What is Strep Throat?
 Strep throat is a common infection caused by streptococcus bacteria.
 It causes inflammation and swelling of the mucous membranes lining the back of the throat and the tonsils.
 It can also be viral in nature.

-In general, the common signs and symptoms of strep throat include fever, sore throat, red and swollen/inflamed tonsils, swollen and tender lymph nodes on the sides of the upper neck, white patches or spots on the tonsils.
+Strep Throat Symptoms In general, the common signs and symptoms of strep throat include fever, sore throat, red and swollen/inflamed tonsils, swollen and tender lymph nodes on the sides of the upper neck, white patches or spots on the tonsils.

 Individuals with strep throat can experience other associated signs and symptoms as well, which may include headache, abdominal pain; nausea and vomiting; general discomfort, feeling ill or uneasy; loss of appetite; small punctuate red spots on the roof of the mouth and skin rash.